AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 ```

 It will:
-- List all objects in your S3 folder
+- list all objects in your S3 folder
-- Generate presigned URLs (default 12h expiry)
+- generate presigned URLs (default 12‑hour expiry)
-- Save `demo-assets.json` in your current working directory
+- save `demo-assets.json` in your current working directory

 ---